arunpersaud/TagOrganizer/README.md

 ### Profiles

 The program supports different profile.
 Each profile has its own database, that is its own collection of items and tags.
-The user switch between different profiles using the menu and also create new profiles.
+The user can switch between different profiles using the menu and also create new profiles.